WalkerKharkov/Slider-JS-bootstrap-font-awesome/README.md

     elem - contains DOM element that is the parent of the slider. default document.body title - contains information about show/hide the hint for images (boolean). default false

-Oblect "images" contains data of images: name, alt, href attribute and title.
+Object "images" contains data of images: name, alt, href attribute and title.
 It's required argument.

     Example of using: